heroLFG/hugo-herolfg-site/content/posts/global-climate-change.md

 series = []
 +++

-The [Convective Heat Engine (CHE)](https://convective-heat-engine.github.io/) is the primary infrastructure for a sustainable city design which can be used to capture thousands of tons of carbon per year while providing a reliable supply of water, shelter, and electricity for a population of 100,000 people.
+The [Convective Heat Engine (CHE)](https://convective-heat-engine.github.io/) is the primary infrastructure for a sustainable city design which can protect against drought, famine, and climate change.
+It can be used to capture thousands of tons of carbon per year while providing a reliable supply of water, shelter, and electricity for a population of 100,000 people.

 The latest estimated price of a CHE is $6 billion.
 The price tag per ton of carbon being sequestered looks expensive at first glance.
 But the CHE is first and foremost a new infrastructure technology for sustainable city designs.
 The net negative carbon emissions are merely a byproduct.